 Common Causes of Male Pelvic Pain

 As we’ve mentioned, most cases of pelvic pain in men are caused by prostatitis, the inflammation of the prostate gland.
-Most of the time, prostatitis is the result of an acute bacterial infection.
+Prostatitis is usually the result of an acute bacterial infection.
 If the infection doesn’t clear after treatment with antibiotics, prostatitis can become recurrent, which is known as chronic bacterial prostatitis.

 Other potential causes of pelvic pain in men include irritable bowel syndrome, urinary dysfunction, STIs, neuromuscular disorders, or psychological triggers, such as trauma or stress.
 If you’re experiencing any symptoms of pelvic pain, it’s important to talk to a doctor to get to the root cause and find a treatment plan that’s right for you.